-At St. John the Baptist, we aim for all pupils to leave school physically literate and with the knowledge, skills and love for physical activity that will encourage a lifelong participation in regular movement that they enjoy, equipping them with the understanding of the positive nature of physical activity on the body and mind.
+At St. John the Baptist, we aim for all pupils to leave school physically literate and with the knowledge, skills, and love for physical activity that will encourage lifelong participation in regular movement that they enjoy, equipping them with the understanding of the positive nature of physical activity on the body and mind.

-Learning in Physical Education is underpinned by our learning values, the statutory requirements of the National Curriculum and Early Years Foundation Stage and delivered through the values of Catholic Social Teaching.
-From our curriculum, pupils will become physically educated through experiencing a range of activity areas and develop curiosity and respect of the body, be confident to take part in physical activity, be competent in a range of skills and be open-minded to the various talents of each and every one of us.
+Learning in Physical Education is underpinned by our learning values, the statutory requirements of the National Curriculum and Early Years Foundation Stage, and delivered through the values of Catholic Social Teaching.
+From our curriculum, pupils will become physically educated through experiencing a range of activity areas and develop curiosity and respect for the body, be confident to take part in physical activity, be competent in a range of skills, and be open-minded to the various talents of each and every one of us.
 P.E. is carefully mapped and builds on previous learning.
 The curriculum focuses on the physical, how children compete and perform, giving children opportunities to co-operate and collaborate, children being creative and curious and children having an understanding of health and fitness.
 Our P.E. curriculum encompasses a range of physical experiences and opportunities for children to apply their learning from our curriculum.
-Children experience gymnastics, dance (culminating in regular performances to invited family members), a range of different sports, adventurous activities, swimming and orienteering.
+Children experience gymnastics, dance (culminating in regular performances to invited family members), a range of different sports, adventurous activities, swimming, and orienteering.